dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 (3) 4eda1e            4edb26    <== latest branch
 ```

-Untaken branches not being logged might add an additional burden for analysis but usually don’t complicate it too much.
-We can still infer the complete execution path since we know that the control flow was sequential from destination address in entry `N-1` to source address in entry `N`.
+Untaken branches not being logged might add burden for analysis but usually don’t complicate it too much.
+We can still infer the complete execution path since we know that the control flow was sequential from the destination address in entry `N-1` to the source address in entry `N`.

-Next we will take a look at each vendor's branch recording mechanism and then explore how they can be used in performance analysis.
+Next, we will take a look at each vendor's branch recording mechanism and then explore how they can be used in performance analysis.

 ### LBR on Intel Platforms

 Intel has first implemented its Last Branch Record (LBR) facility in the Netburst microarchitecture.
-Initially, it could record only 4 most recent branch outcomes.
+Initially, it could record only the 4 most recent branch outcomes.
 It was later enhanced to 16 starting with Nehalem and to 32 starting from Skylake.
 Prior to the Goldencove microarchitecture, LBR was implemented as a set of model-specific registers (MSRs), but now it works within architectural registers.
-The primary advantage of it is that LBR features are clearly exposed and there is no need to check the exact model number of the current CPU.
+The primary advantage of it is that LBR features are clearly defined and there is no need to check the exact model number of the current CPU.
 It makes support in the OS and profiling tools much easier.
 Also, LBR entries can be configured to be included in the PEBS records (see [@sec:secPEBS]).

 The LBR registers act like a ring buffer that is continuously overwritten and provides only 32 most recent branch outcomes.
 Each LBR entry is comprised of three 64-bit values: